marcobarca/microhttp/README.md

 # MicroHTTP

 **MicroHTTP** is a minimalist HTTP server written in pure C with no external dependencies.
-It's designed for educational purposes or lightweight embedded use cases, allowing you to understand how HTTP servers work under the hood.
+It's mainly designed for educational purposes or lightweight embedded use cases, allowing you to understand how HTTP servers work under the hood.

 ---